 The extra column(s) detected from the CDR file are highlighted.

 User can click on “Add New” button to be redirected to the Template Editor page where they can add another field into the telco template.
+[User can add to Template?
+I would think is Designer?]

 Verify CDR file with extra column header